JackyUT2023/project3-group8/README.md

 # project3-group8
 This is our bootcamp project #3.

+Group 8 - Jacky Zhang, Chandler McLaren, Yug Sharma, Ibsar Hashmi
-## Path -

-A combination of web scraping and Leaflet or Plotly
+## Path - A combination of web scraping and Leaflet or Plotly

-A dashboard page with multiple charts that update from the same data

-A server that performs multiple manipulations on data in a database prior to visualization (must be approved)

 What - Museums and their locations in the United States Who - The United States Travel and Tourism Administration - Guide for local/international tourists